TheonlyIcebear/SepticX/README.md

 # Disclaimer

-Do not use this tool to remotely access anyone's computer with their consent, for that is illegal by federal law.
+Do not use this tool to remotely access anyone's computer without their consent, for that is illegal by federal law.